AKSW/docs.ontowiki.net/VirtuosoBackend.md

 sudo make install
 ```

-Nethertheless, you have to configure the DirsAllowed variable and configure ODBC.
+Nevertheless, you have to configure the DirsAllowed variable and configure ODBC.
 Or get the official debian package from Debian:squeeze repository.
 See: http://packages.debian.org/squeeze/virtuoso-opensource

 Compiling Virtuoso requires the following build tools be installed:
 [autoconf 2.57](http://www.gnu.org/software/autoconf/),